Lifetime Mortgage Advice: Enjoy The Retirement You Deserve!

 You can still sell your home with a lifetime mortgage in place.
 You can move and port the mortgage or repay it early, depending on the lenders criteria.

-Our experts will help you navigate the options to ensure the scheme is ‘futureproof’ in terms of moving home and repaying the plan if this is important to you.
+Our experts will help you navigate the options to ensure the scheme is ‘future proof’ in terms of moving home and repaying the plan if this is important to you.

 How long does a lifetime mortgage take to arrange?